 4. Push the needle through the fabric.
 This makes one stitch.
 To take several stitches at once, push the needle along to the required stitch length, then dip the tip into the fabric and repeat the above technique.
 Gently pull the stitches to indent the stitch line evenly.
 You should always quilt toward yourself, as this reduces hand and shoulder strain, so turn the quilt in the required direction.

-Find out more about Old Quilts, New Life and see some of the quilts in the book read our review.
+Find out more about Old Quilts, New Life click the cover image below.

-Credits: Old Quilts, New Life by Sarah Fielke, published by CICO Books (£14.99)
+Old Quilts, New Life by Sarah Fielke is published by CICO Books (£14.99)